ProprioCS/Provia.Documents/Service Tickets.md

 Or you can enter the name of a new group to create in the Hold List, and your Event will be put into that group after it is created.

-You can also choose to retain any assigned resources – if you don’t check that checkbox, they will be removed, and when the Event comes off the Hold List you will need to assign resources again.
-This often makes sense when you don’t know how long the Event will be in the Hold List – as the original resources may not be available when it comes back off.
+You can also choose to retain any assigned resources – if you don't check that checkbox, they will be removed, and when the Event comes off the Hold List you will need to assign resources again.
+This often makes sense when you don't know how long the Event will be in the Hold List – as the original resources may not be available when it comes back off.

 You can also retain any Scheduler Sticky Notes if you want.